 In RBSE Class 8 Science Chapter 10 Sound, students learn about the origin, transmission, loudness, pitch and different types of sound and its uses in our day-to-day lives.
 Here, we bring you the important questions and solutions of the chapter that will help students to understand all the key concepts and excel in it.

 Here’s a simple attempt from our end to cover the chapter-wise explanations of important questions of RBSE Class 8 Science.
-We hope that students can learn new concepts and benefit from it, while preparing for the RBSE Class 8 2020 exam.
-All the important questions of the RBSE Class 8 Science Solutions for Chapter 10 Sound have been thoroughly covered and we expect students to absorb knowledge of various concepts in a simpler manner.
+We hope that students can learn new concepts and benefit from it while preparing for the RBSE Class 8 2020 exam.
+All the important questions of the RBSE Class 8 Science Solutions for Chapter 10 Sound have been thoroughly covered, and we expect students to absorb the knowledge of various concepts in a simpler manner.

 In this article, we have extensively covered the important textbook questions and added a few additions with solutions for Chapter 10 from the RBSE Class 8 Science Syllabus.
 Students can practice from these questions to have a sound knowledge of the chapter, revise it before their exams and score well in this section.

 Rajasthan Board Class 8 Science Chapter 10: BYJU’S Important Questions & Answers

 RBSE Class 8 Science Chapter 10 Objective Questions: Textbook Important Questions and Solutions

 Question 1.
 In which medium is the transmission of sound not possible?

 Question 2.
 The up-down motion around the mean position of an object is called

 Question 3.
 Speed of sound at 0°C in air is

 (b) 200 m/sec